ehtick/Metalama.Samples/examples/comparison/why.md

 uid: sample-comparison-why
 ---

-# Why implementing an equality comparison aspect?
+# Why implement an equality comparison aspect?

-Before we start, let's see why and when it is benefitial to use an equality comparison aspect, as opposed to using the default .NET or C# implementation.
+Before we start, let's examine why and when it is beneficial to use an equality comparison aspect, as opposed to using the default .NET or C# implementation.

 ## Default implementation

 In .NET, the default approach to equality comparison varies depending on the type: `class`, `struct`, and `record` each have their own strategy.